weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 The week before Christmas a note came from Peter.

-"Of course I've been planning as usual to come home, Jan. <span id="calibre_link-205" page-number="150" page-name="Page:There Is Confusion.djvu/156" page-index="156" page-quality="3" title="Page:There_Is_Confusion.djvu/156"></span>But we
-haven't been hitting it off so well lately.
+"Of course I've been planning as usual to come home, Jan.
+But we haven't been hitting it off so well lately.
 Thought I'd better write and see if you really wanted me to."